 The Famous Rainbow Mountains of the Peruvian Andes

 Peru is a beautiful country with its natural wonders, such as Machu Picchu, Nazca Lines, and Lake Titicaca, and its rich cultural heritage and fantastic food.
 In the last decade, a new tourist destination caught the attention of intrepid travelers, the colored hills of Vinincunca Mountain.
-This is the second most visited tourist destination in Peru after Machu Picchu.
+This is the second most visited tourist destination in Peru after Machu Picchu and here you can find different Rainbow Mountains.

 The Andes of Peru divide the Country into three regions; the coastal desert, the high Andean valleys, and the Amazon Rainforest.
 Cusco is located above 3000 meters, surrounded by beautiful snow-capped mountains; the highest mountain peak is the Ausangate, with 6385 meters, located in Vilcanota Mountain Range that divides Cusco and the Amazon plains Puerto Maldonado and Junin.

-The Most famous Rainbow Mountains or Colored Mountain are located near this great Mountain of Ausangate:
+The Most famous Rainbow Mountains or Colored Mountains are located near this great Mountain of Ausangate:

 The Classic Rainbow Mountain of Peru – Vinicunca:

-Vinicunca, Winicunca, The Colored Mountain, or Rainbow Mountain, is located in the southeast of the Peruvian Andes, 5,200 meters (17,100 feet) nest to the Ausangate Mountain, between the district of Pitumarca and Cusipata in the Cusco region.
+Vinicunca, Winicunca, The Colored Mountain, or Rainbow Mountain, is located in the southeast of the Peruvian Andes, 5,200 meters (17,100 feet) next to the Ausangate Mountain, between the district of Pitumarca and Cusipata in the Cusco region.

 Rainbow Mountain is located between the Cusipata district, province de Quispicanchi, Pitumarca district, and province de Canchis, 100 kilometers southeast of Cusco.

 The Inca considered mountains as local deities and protectors of the people and performed ceremonial rituals to pay tributes to these mountains.
-The Rainbow Mountain is a sacred deity for locals, every time they dare to pass this high peak; they must leave some offering such as coca leaves and grains.
+The Rainbow Mountain is a sacred deity for locals; every time they dare to pass this high peak, they must leave some offerings such as coca leaves and grains.

 How did rainbow Mountain become so popular?

 Rainbow Mountain is a relatively new destination; it was unknown or little known until 2010.
-On teh other hand, Ausangate is one of the highest mountains in Peru, and we have explorers hiking around this Mountain every week.
+On the other hand, Ausangate is one of the highest mountains in Peru, and we have explorers hiking around this Mountain every week.